-ELC has recently undertaken the Campaign for Fiscal Equity's (CFE) core mission of advancing the legal rights of all New York schoolchildren to a sound basic and quality education under state and federal law.
+ELC is working in New York to advance the legal rights of all schoolchildren in the state to a sound basic and quality education under state and federal law.

 Education Justice, a program of ELC, provides technical assistance and information to education advocates nationwide.